Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/CLO24_FirstTurnInNiklasH/Documentation.md

 - Adjusted the AddCD() method to loop back in case the user input is invalid.
 One do-while loop handles the three string inputs, then the int input is validated in a separated while-loop afterwards.
 - Corrected three null reference warnings (CS8604) that arose when I adjusted the SearchCD method.
 I was using a null-conditional operator (single ?), but the solution was to adjust the code to a null-coalescing operator (double ??).
 - Deployed a similar LINQ-function to the ListCD()-method as we had on SearchCD.
 Listing them alphabetically there as well.
+- Added the NuGet package ConsoleTables.
+It prints a nice frame around the List-table.
 - Completed the code for the release-version.

 # Potential issues and solutions